SJGowen/ITIL-4-Foundation/PracticeQuestions.md

 <details>Answer: a</details>
 <br>

 #### Q4.
-Which of the following ITIL 4 components is the key purpose of providing a high-level holistic model to assist an organization in directing its service relationships?
+Which of the following ITIL 4 components is the key purpose of providing a high-level holistic model to assist an organisation in directing its service relationships?
 - a) An ITIL practice
 - b) ITIL Service Value System
 - c) ITIL Service Value Chain